jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 11.
 Directories - Counts the number of directories and sub-directories in the cwd.

 Script 12.
 Newest Files - Displays the 10 newest files in the cwd.

+Script 13.
+Unique - Takes a list of words as input and prints only words that appear exactly once.